 Session 4 – will begin June 10, 2022 – August 20, 2022, EMR and EMT offered.
 This course will require approximately 20-30 hours per week of studies and skills, depending on your comprehension and study habits.
 In-person skill sessions Monday and Fridays 6p-10p.

 EMERGENCY MEDICAL TECHNICIAN (EMT)

 EMERGENCY MEDICAL RESPONDER (EMR)

 Our goal is to keep everyone safe and healthy.
 Hopefully by implementing some of these safety measures, we can continue our journey on becoming an EMR or EMT.

 The Emergency Medical Technician (EMT) AND Emergency Medical Responder (EMR) courses are designed for anyone interested in learning more about the emergency response system and in becoming an Emergency Medical Technician or Emergency Medical Responder.
 Emergency Responders are the first line of treatment providing vital care to the sick and injured which can be critical to patient survival.

-This first time offered combined EMT/EMR course will help provide you with the tools and training needed in becoming certified as an EMR or EMT.
+These courses are will help provide you with the tools and training needed in becoming certified as an EMR or EMT.
 During the course you will be taught life support skills including assessment of patient condition, airway management, treatment of bleeding control, shock recognition and hands-on training.
 The program is a combination of classroom instruction, skill (hands-on in person) training and clinical observation/ride.
 This initial Emergency Responder program is an entry level course of over 160 hours and Easton EMS is honored to be able to offer this on-line program under the current State of CT and CDC guidelines due to COVID-19.

 Which course do you choose?
 What is the difference between an EMR and EMT?